arthur-albuquerque/letter-to-the-editor_BMJ_heparin_COVID/README.md

 All analyses were conducted in R (R Environment version 4.0.4).

-1. To download all files and reproduce our analyses, we suggest cloning this repository.
+1. To download all files and reproduce our analysis, we suggest cloning this repository.
 Here is a tutorial article in case you are not familiar with this process:

     *Vuorre M, Curley JP.
 Curating Research Assets: A Tutorial on the Git Version Control System.
 Advances in Methods and Practices in Psychological Science 2018;1:219–36.* [https://doi.org/10.1177%2F2515245918754826](https://doi.org/10.1177%2F2515245918754826)